kumahq/kuma-gui/docs/frames/default.md

 import { ref, onMounted } from 'vue' import { createApp } from 'whyframe:app'
-import { TOKENS as APP, services as application } from '@/app/application' import { TOKENS as VUE, services as vue } from '@/app/vue' import { services as kuma } from '@/app/kuma' import { build, token } from '@/services/utils'
+import { TOKENS as APP, services as application } from '@/app/application' import { TOKENS as DEV, services as development } from '@/services/development' import { services as dataplanes } from '@/app/data-planes' import { TOKENS as VUE, services as vue } from '@/app/vue' import { services as kuma } from '@/app/kuma'
+import { build, token } from '@/services/utils'
-import Kongponents from '@kong/kongponents' import CliEnv from '@/services/env/CliEnv' import i18nEnUs from '@/locales/en-us'
+import Kongponents from '@kong/kongponents' import CliEnv from '@/services/env/CliEnv' import KumaApi from '@/services/kuma-api/KumaApi' import { RestClient } from '@/services/kuma-api/RestClient'
+import i18nEnUs from '@/locales/en-us'
 import '../../src/assets/styles/main.scss'